 In my last blog post, Using Circles to Review Homework Assignments, Part 1, I featured Frederick Community College’s circle approach around homework.
-Community college students can struggle with completing assignments like many of our students do.
+Community college students struggle with completing assignments like many of our students do.
 Students need help meeting the challenges that keep them from completing assignments.
 One type of circle was featured in my last blog post.
 Today I’m featuring two more circles to address homework challenges.
-One circle uses simple sentence stems while the other is a more traditional circle using a talking piece on not turning in homework.

 Sentence Stem Circles Address Homework

 A second circle is using a simple sentence stem check-in prompt at the beginning of class or a check-out prompt at the end of class.
 This offers students an opportunity to reflect on their learning.
 Sentence stems are short and specific.
 For this type of circle, students stand in a circle.
 For check-in and check-out circles, only one prompt is used at a time.
 Here’s a list of sentence stems to choose from.